ddineesh/QR_Bar_Code_generate_Java/README.md

-This project contains the working code sample for the QR(Quicck Response) code Bar code generation.
+This project contains the working code sample for the QR(Quicck Response) code Bar code generatio using the Zxing library.